nathanbowley98/Site/index.md

 - Willing to learn new programming language if needed.

-My site uses the layout and styles from the Jekyll theme I selected in my [repository settings](https://github.com/nathanbowley98/Site/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ## Other Projects that I'm allowed to publically release at this time:
 - [Lebanese to English Arabic Memorization Game](https://github.com/nathanbowley98/lebaneseEnglishGame)
 - [Arabic to Romanized Text App](https://github.com/nathanbowley98/lebanese_app)